 Rather than risk infection, it's better to be safe and ask your server for a new set of utensils.

-To protect yourself and others, the CDC recommends that you scrub your hands with soap and water for at least 20 seconds (or the time it takes you to sing the "Happy Birthday" song twice) upon entering and exiting an eatery.
+To protect yourself and others during the pandemic, the CDC recommends that you scrub your hands with soap and water for at least 20 seconds (about the time it takes you to sing the "Happy Birthday" song twice) upon entering and exiting an eatery.

 But keep in mind, public restrooms present a problem for the possible transmission of the coronavirus.
 Multiple stalls increase your odds of encountering more patrons who might be positive for COVID-19.
 If possible, stick to single-stall bathrooms to avoid contact with others.